UK's Miliband sets election promises in stone, rivals snigger

 Miliband said if he won, the stone would be installed in the garden of the official Prime Minister’s residence in Downing Street, London.

-When asked about the tablet at a campaign event, a clearly amused Cameron referred to it as a “tombstone” and said it wouldn’t help convince voters of Miliband’s judgment.
+When asked about the tablet at a campaign event, a clearly amused Cameron referred to it as a “tombstone” and said it wouldn’t help convince voters of Miliband’s judgement.

 Social media users quickly mocked the stunt, manipulating images to depict Miliband as biblical figure Moses alongside the Ten Commandments, while other edited alternative unflattering messages onto the stone.
 On Twitter, the hashtag #EdStone accumulated more than 10,000 posts.